Chapter 7. Immutant Messaging

 :selector | nil | A JMS expression used to filter messages by their metadata/properties |

-If a :selector is provided, then only messages with
+is provided, then only messages with

 metadata/properties matching that expression will be accepted for